 The Centers for Disease Control and Prevention in 2003 reported that in America, the annual costs of intimate partner violence against women exceeded an estimated $5.8 billion.
 About two thirds of these costs are medical and the remainder due to lost work and productivity.

 So, what is the answer to the question that we started with: “Is violence against women the greatest single cause of human suffering today?”
 While we don’t know how to quantify all of the dimensions of gender-based suffering, the data available point to the distinct possibility that gender-based violence and discrimination add up to the greatest source of human suffering today.
 This topic most certainly deserves more attention and research.

-- Category: Altruism, kindness and giving
+- Category: Organization and Business

 - Written by Ron Anderson